tweag/jupyenv/README.md

 ```

 This can take a while, especially when it is run for the first time because all
-dependencies of JupyterLab have to be installed.
-Subsequent runs should be much
+dependencies of JupyterLab have to be downloaded, built and installed.
+Subsequent
+runs are instant for the same environment, or much faster even when some
-faster, even when some packages or kernels are changed, since all the common
-dependencies will be cached.
+packages or kernels are changed, since a lot will be cached.

+Example notebooks are for various kernels available in the [example](example) folder.

-### Using extensions
+### Using jupyterlab extensions

-Extensions can be added by generating a JupyterLab frontend directory.
+Lab extensions can be added by generating a JupyterLab frontend directory.
 This can be done by running `nix-shell` from the folder with the `shell.nix`
 file and then using the `generate-directory` executable that is available from
 inside the shell.